dipanjanroy2/Starbucks-Capstone-Challenge/README.md

-# Udacity Data Scientist Nanodegree Capstone Project

-This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.
+# This repository has all the code and report for my Udacity Data Scientist Nanodegree Capstone project.

 ## Starbucks Capstone Challenge: Using Starbucks app user data to predict effective offers